andry2327/Computational-Intelligence/LABS/L02 - NIM-ES/README.md

 Based on the fitness, we select the best move, between the 10 new offsprings and their generating parent.

 ## Fitness
+To evaluate a move, we create a certain nunmber of copies of the nim state and we make play a pure random strategy against another strategy.
+Our pure random strategy always starts with the move to evaluate.
+The fitness value assigned to each move is the number of wins that the pure random strategy achieve using that move as a starting one.

 ## Results